 For the second 12 months the cost of broadband would be up to $79 a month.

 If customers wished to cancel the contract at any time during the 24 month period they would incur an exit fee of $195.

 The company was convicted of breaching the Fair Trading Act and fined.

 Special conditions apply

 If there are important qualifying, limiting or unusual conditions on a sale, or on other transactions such as finance agreements, any advertising should show these in a bold, clear and compelling way which cannot be easily overlooked.

-Stating that 'special conditions apply' will not protect a business when the conditions are unusual, inconsistent with, or modify, in an unexpected manner, the main message.
+Stating that "special conditions apply" will not protect you when the conditions are unusual, inconsistent with, or modify, in an unexpected manner, the main message.
 Fine print can elaborate on the main selling message, but not contradict it.